 Simply put, a FitNatik is you!

-A person who has said to themselves, “Enough is Enough!”
-“I am tired of the way I feel, I am tired of the way I look and NOW is the time that I make my health a priority and change my life by doing things correctly, which includes creating a new lifestyle, sustainable habits and learning how to finally eat right and work out with a purpose.”
+A FitNatik is a person who has said to themselves, “Enough is enough!
+I am tired of the way I feel.
+I am tired of the way I look, and NOW is the time that I make my health a priority and change my life by doing things correctly, which includes creating a new lifestyle and sustainable habits and learning how to finally eat right and work out with a purpose.”

-Second, it is imperative that you know what your goal is?
+Second, it is imperative that you know what your goal is.

-Over the years, we have worked with literally thousands of people and in every strategy session we ask the new potential client, “What is your goal?” and without fail, we will always get the really safe answers such as, “I want to tone up,” “I just want to be healthier,” or “I don’t really have a fitness goal.”
+Over the years, we have worked with literally thousands of people, and in every strategy session, we ask the new potential client, “What is your goal?”
+Without fail, we always get the really safe answers, such as, “I want to tone up,” “I just want to be healthier,” or “I don’t really have a fitness goal.”

-You want to tone up for a reason, You want to be healthier for a reason and if you don’t have a fitness goal at all, I’m not sure where to even start.
+You want to tone up for a reason.
+You want to be healthier for a reason, and if you don’t have a fitness goal at all, I’m not sure where to even start.

 To put it simply, people only work out for four simple reasons.
-You either want to look better, feel better, move better or perform better.
+You either want to look better, feel better, move better, or perform better.

 Looking Better: